donkirkby/four-letter-blocks/docs/index.md

    the blocks bump gently against each other.

 Whatever technique you use, glue sticks are easier to work with than white glue.
+If you don't want to print it out, you can also download the image and move the pieces around in a paint program.

 ## Constructing Your Own
 To construct your own puzzle, you have to construct the crossword puzzle, split